Puumanamana/CoCoNet/README.rst

 .. code-block:: bash

-    coconet -h
+    coconet run -h

-For more details, please see the documentation on `ReadTheDocs <https://coconet.readthedocs.io/en/latest/index.html>`_
+For more details, please see the documentation on `ReadTheDocs <https://coconet.readthedocs.io>`_

 Contribute
 ----------